jamiejones2766/session/block-document.md

    - Ramp: w/c 3 Aug 6 × 30s · w/c 10 Aug 8 × 30s or 6 × 45s · w/c 17 Aug deload, drop it · w/c 24 Aug 8 × 45s · w/c 31 Aug taper, drop.
    - **First flat VO2max lands post-Tenerife, not before.** Pre-Tenerife is tolerance-building only — three exposures cannot move an aerobic ceiling, and introducing a new stimulus 11 days out is a bad trade for a dress rehearsal.
    - **STOP RULE: any ankle or Achilles signal — including morning-after stiffness — and hills come out for a week.** Logged like spinal RPE.
+10. **Flat 5k–10k pace running — post-Tenerife commitment (added 25 Jul).** Current range is threshold (5:44) or easy (6:27) and nothing between, a ~40 s/km hole that has been there since 2 Jul.
+Hills close the VO2max gap but not this one — gradient changes the mechanics, which is the whole reason they're ankle-safer.
+Race runs at Birmingham were 5:09/km; JJ currently never trains that pace.
+Also means Preston 10k (27 Sep) yields no useful data as things stand.
-10. **Unilateral movements** (split squats, single-leg, single-arm carries) once programming leaves the patterning-only phase, post-Tenerife.
+11. **Unilateral movements** (split squats, single-leg, single-arm carries) once programming leaves the patterning-only phase, post-Tenerife.

 ## 7 · LOGGING RITUAL (what JJ reports)